ajy25/TabularMagic/README.md

 # TabularMagic
-TabularMagic is a comprehensive wrapper of scikit-learn and statsmodels algorithms for rapid exploratory statistical and machine learning modeling of tabular data.
-TabularMagic reduces the headache of exploratory data analysis, regression analysis, and machine learning model benchmarking.
-Use TabularMagic to quickly explore a dataset, easily conduct regression analysis, and automatically compute baseline performance metrics across several popular machine learning models.

-TabularMagic is specifically designed for speeding up data science routines on small clinical datasets such as NHANES.
-As such, TabularMagic works best on smaller datasets (i.e., datasets with fewer than 10000 examples).
+TabularMagic is a comprehensive toolkit that seamlessly integrates scikit-learn and statsmodels algorithms, enabling rapid exploratory statistical and machine learning modeling of tabular data.
+By streamlining the processes of exploratory data analysis, regression analysis, and machine learning model benchmarking, TabularMagic alleviates the common headaches associated with these tasks.
+Leveraging TabularMagic empowers users to swiftly explore datasets, conduct regression analyses with ease, and effortlessly compute baseline performance metrics across a wide range of popular machine learning models.
+Designed specifically to accelerate data science routines on small clinical datasets such as NHANES, TabularMagic excels in handling datasets with fewer than 10,000 examples.

-Currently under development.
+Under active development.

+## Why does TabularMagic exist?

+While numerous autoML solutions have emerged to streamline industry-scale data science workflows, user-friendly options tailored for working with small tabular datasets remain scarce.
+TabularMagic strives to fill this void, offering a straightforward Python interface for common data science routines.
+This package relieves users from the tedious tasks often associated with such projects – maintaining separate train and test data, one-hot encoding and scaling features, and perhaps most notably, benchmarking various machine learning models, many of which necessitate intricate hyperparameter tuning.
+With TabularMagic, say goodbye to the endless need to reference documentation for pandas, scikit-learn, and Matplotlib.

-## Installation and Dependencies
+## Installation and dependencies

 TabularMagic can be installed via pip.
 The Python scripts below handle package setup and pip installation.